homebridge/homebridge-raspbian-image/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Raise a bug related Homebridge Raspberry Pi Image.
+about: Raise a bug related to Homebridge Raspberry Pi Image.
+If you are having an issue with a certain plugin please raise the issue on that plugins project page instead.
 title: ''
 labels: bug
 assignees: ''